eparker65/LAB-3-CS231_EP/README.md

 5. use the program

 ## How to use the program
--the program will give you 4 options to choose from -choose either option 1,2,3, or -1(or option 4)
+1. the program will give you 4 options to choose from
+2. choose either option 1,2,3, or -1(or option 4)
--the program will then ask you to input the radius of your choosing -depending on what you chose, the program will output the area, circumference, or diameter of a circle based on the radius you provided
+3. the program will then ask you to input the radius of your choosing
+4. depending on what you chose, the program will output the area, circumference, or diameter of a circle based on the radius you provided

 ## User Stories
 1. users can use this program to determine differenct calculations surrounding a circle